nosarthur/nosarthur.github.io/_posts/2016-08-01-naive-Bayes.md

 The above inequality becomes equality only when $$x_i$$ are independent random variables.

 Does the notion of independence exist in our conditioned situation?
-Nothing guarantees the [conditional independence][1] among the features.
+Unfortunately there is no guarantee of the [conditional independence][1] among the features.
 Thus in general our 'equation' with question mark does not hold and we can at best think of $$ P(x_1^{\text{new}}|y)P(x_2^{\text{new}}|y)P(x_3^{\text{new}}|y) $$ as a hand-waving approximation of
 <span>$$P({\mathbf x}^\text{new}|y)$$</span>.